clusterlink-net/clusterlink/website/content/en/docs/main/tutorials/bookinfo/index.md

   ```

 {{< notice note >}}
-By default, a round-robin policy is set.
+By default, a round robin policy is set.
 {{< /notice >}}

 ## Apply privileged access policy

 In the previous steps, an unprivileged access policy was set to allow connectivity.
-To enforce high-priority policy use the `PrivilegedAccessPolicy` CRD.
+To enforce high-priority policy use the `PrivilegedAccessPolicy` CR.
-In this example, we enforce that the ProductPage service can access only reviews-v3 from server2,
+In this example, we enforce that the productpage service can access only reviews-v3 from server2,
 and deny all services from server1:

 {{< tabpane text=true >}}